How does the treatment work?

 What are my payment options?

 Online payments are accepted through an Intuit Payment link on your invoice.
-Credit card payments over the phone.
-Check by mail or in person.
+You can make credit card payments over the phone.
+You can send in a check by mail or in person.
 Cash.

 Mosquito Control Questions